chiragsakhuja/lc3tools/docs/TEST.md

 build/bin/sort src/test/tests/samples/solutions/sort.asm
 ```

-`interupt1.asm` and `interrupt2.asm` show two different methods for enabling
+Furthermore, `interupt1.asm` and `interrupt2.asm` show two different methods for
-interrupts.
-The former creates a new `TRAP` instruction that can be called from
+enabling interrupts.
+The former creates a new `TRAP` instruction that can be
-the user program and the latter starts off with some code in system space that
+called from the user program and the latter starts off with some code in system
-enables interrupts and then jumps to to the user program with an `RTI`.
+space that enables interrupts and then jumps to to the user program with an
+`RTI`.
+Either of these methods may be useful to provide to students as starter
+code, since they require slightly more advanced knowledge of the LC-3 than some
+classes may cover.

 ## Debugging the Program Under Test
 In a classroom environment, it is very often the case that students will ask